paragliding training center

 Here are some samples (within quotes) which can be created by the SPOT user.
 For each message include the mobile number(s) that can receive text messages and/or email addresses noted in the categories you created above.

-It should only be used for life threatening emergencies or serious injuries.
+The SOS function should only be used for life threatening emergencies or serious injuries.

 If a pilot is unable to press the custom message button, the SPOT will continue sending “track progress” messages until the batteries go dead or for (24) hours, whichever happens first.
 Unless the pilot is carried off (or forced to move), the location should stay the same.
 That is, the track progress messages will have the same coordinates until the batteries go dead or the pilot (or someone) shuts off the SPOT … or the pilot is moved.
 The Gen3 SPOT, however, only sends coordinates if it is moved.
 For this reason its batteries will last longer.